 - The larger Tulancingo metropolitan area in 2005 had a population of 205,000, approximately the population of the Tri-Valley cities of Pleasanton, Livermore, and Dublin combined.

 - Náhuatl: Ever ask yourself why place names like Teotihuacán, Huapalcalco, and Oaxaca don't sound very Spanish?
-If you guessed they are Aztec/Toltec names, you would be right!
-The pre-Aztec language, still spoken by nearly a quarter million people in Hidalgo is called Náhuatl (pronounced 'nahua'.)
+If you guessed they are Aztec/Toltec names, you would be half-right!
+The pre-Columbian language, still spoken by nearly a quarter million people in Hidalgo is called Náhuatl (pronounced 'nahua'.)
 Hidalgo has about 10% of the remaining Náhuatl speakers.

 More notes, ideas, suggestions, and/or corrections: please contact Jay Galvin, email@example.com